zifornd/neopred/docs/output.md

 </details>

 Principal components analysis (PCA) or unsupervised clustering before and after batch effect removal is an excellent way to validate that a batch effect has been removed.
-To evaluate if your samples have a batch effect, RIMA will generate PCA plots of gene expression data before and after batch effect removal by `limma`.
+To evaluate if your samples have a batch effect, neopred will generate PCA plots of gene expression data before and after batch effect removal by `limma`.

 ## HLA Typing